Art-Sells/Arells/Build-Notes.md

 ### My/Other Stores
 - When loading images.
 Load only 10 images at a time and resolution to 1000x1000… Why do images stay on white before loading?
-- Add Phantom Wallet

 #### After Testing and Before Launch:
-- Store Private Key Cold
-- Delete all Test/Branched/Component links
+- Delete all important variables
 - Inform of Arells 1.4 release (and features).
 ________________________________________________________________________________________________________________________________________________